-Those living in an apartment will be aware of how much sound travels between the different units.
-As a result, choosing a parrot that’s quiet and well-behaved is a must.
+Those living in an apartment are aware of how much sound travels between the different units.
+As a result, choosing a parrot that’s quiet and well-behaved is an absolute must.
 Also, most small studio apartments aren’t suitable for large birds that require a lot of space.
-That’s why it can be a tough decision to choose the right parrot.
+That’s why it can be a difficult decision to choose the right parrot.

-Some parrot breeds are naturally quiet and small, making them ideal for apartments.
-This includes budgies, parrotlets, Pionus parrots, cockatiels, Meyer’s parrots, lovebirds, Bourke’s parakeets, and quaker parrots.
-Some conure breeds are also suitable, as are some mini macaws.
-Other parrots that can live in apartments include Senegals, caique parrots, red-bellied parrots, and barred parakeets.
-However, these species need training from a young age to prevent them from being noisy.
+Small and quiet parrot breeds are ideal for apartments.
+This includes budgies, parrotlets, Pionus parrots, cockatiels, Meyer’s parrots, lovebirds, Bourke’s parakeets, quaker parrots, and mini macaws.
+Other parrots that can live in apartments (after training) include Senegals, caique parrots, red-bellied parrots, and barred parakeets.

-When choosing a suitable apartment parrot, do your research beforehand to understand whether your favorite is a naturally noisy bird that needs more space than you can provide.
+When choosing a suitable apartment parrot, perform research beforehand to determine if your favorite type of parrot is a naturally noisy bird that needs more space than you can provide.
 If so, opt for a quieter parrot.

 Are Parrots Good for Apartments?

-Similarly, larger parrot species need the biggest cage possible, which most small apartments don’t have enough space for.
-This will affect your bird’s quality of life, as it won’t be able to stretch its legs and wings like it needs to.
-Larger birds also need plenty of out-of-cage exercise, so their environment must have the space they need.
+Larger parrot species need the biggest cage possible, which most small apartments don’t have enough space for.
+This will affect its quality of life, as it won’t be able to stretch its legs and wings.

-Another thing to consider is your parrot’s lifespan.
-Some parrots can live for 50 years or more.
-If you regularly move around, your living situation may not be suitable to have a bird.
-You’ll also stress it out by changing its environment too frequently.
+Some parrots can live for 50-80 years.
+If you regularly move home, your living situation may be unsuitable.
+You’ll also stress your parrot out by changing its environment too frequently.

-However, there are plenty of small, quiet parrots that are better suited to apartment living than others.
+However, there are small, quiet parrots that are suited to apartment living.
 When choosing a pet parrot, consider its:

-- Noise levels: You need a parrot to be naturally quiet.
-Parrots that scream will bother your neighbors.
+- Noise levels: Parrots that scream constantly will annoy your neighbors.

-- Temperament: Angry, aggressive parrots are likely to be both noisy and destructive, which could put you in trouble with your landlord.
+- Temperament: Angry parrots are likely to be noisy and destructive, which could upset your landlord.

-- Exercise requirements: All parrots need some out-of-cage exercise time for a couple of hours every day.
+- Exercise requirements: All parrots need some out-of-cage exercise time for a couple of hours each day.

-- Cage set up: You need perches, toys, games, and somewhere cool and dry to store your parrot’s food.
+- Cage set up: You need perches, toys, food and water bowls, and toys.